-Getting to the Dutch Grand Prix in Zandvoort should be easy compared with some of the tracks on the calendar.
-Located on the coast just 10 km from Haarlem and 30km from Amsterdam, international arrivals won’t have much further to go after landing at Amsterdam’s Schiphol Airport.
-Regionally there are a number of buses and trains that can bring you to within a leisurely stroll from the circuit gates.
+Getting to the Dutch Grand Prix in Zandvoort is easy compared with some traditional tracks that F1 visits.
+Located on the coast a mere 30km from Amsterdam, international arrivals won’t have much further to go after landing at Schiphol Airport.
+It also aims to be one of the most sustainable and visitors are encouraged to ditch the car for public transport or bicycle instead.

 Amsterdam’s Airport Schiphol (AMS) is one of Europe’s major air transport hubs.
 It’s the base for national airline KLM who have arrivals from dozens of destinations worldwide.